rapidsms/rapidsms-documentation/ubuntu_install.rst

 ..
 NOTE::
     If you choose to install any of the non-mainline forks, it's a good idea to name your install with the fork name so that you can easily remember where it came from.

-   E.g.: For example, if you use the 'ewheeler' fork, put RapidSMS_ in /usr/local/ewheeler-rapidsms.
+    For example, if you use the 'ewheeler' fork, put RapidSMS_ in /usr/local/ewheeler-rapidsms.

 1 Install Ubuntu Jaunty
 -----------------------